Viktoria Steinfeld

 Viktoria Steinfeld (born 9 July 2008) is a German rhythmic gymnast.
 She represents Germany in international competitions.
 On national level, she is the 2025 German all-around bronze medalist.

 Career

 Junior

 In 2022, Steinfeld competed in the first national qualifier for the European Championships in Tel Aviv.
 She was third in the all-around behind Lada Pusch and Anna-Maria Shatokhin.
 In April, at the second event, she was again third after Shatokhin and Pusch.
+She competed at Irina Deleanu Cup in Romania, taking 5th place in all-around.
 A month later, she won gold at nationals among the girls born in 2008, taking gold also with clubs, silver with ball and ribbon and bronze with hoop.

 Taking part in the 2023 Gymnastik International, she won gold in teams (with Pusch) and was 5th in the clubs' final.
 In May, she was the national runner-up in the All-Around.
 She was then selected to participate in the Junior World Championships, but an injury forced her to withdraw.